trashlord/intro-js/2-intermediate-js/README.md

  - `git remote add upstream https://github.com/dvcoders/intro-js.git`
 5. `git fetch upstream`
  - This fetches the new changes added to the intermediate-js folder in the dvcoder's intro-js repository
+ - It places the changes in branches called upstream/[branch-name]
+6. `git merge upstream/master` to merge the changes to your master branch

 - Github goes into detail about this process [here](https://help.github.com/articles/syncing-a-fork/)